 Is It Safe To Mix Protein Powders?

-Yes, it's generally safe to mix protein powders, and you shouldn't find that it causes any major issue for your body or digestive system.
+Yes, it's generally safe to mix protein powders, and you shouldn't find that it causes any major issues for your body or digestive system.

-If you had a breakfast of oatmeal with milk and scrambled eggs and a few chicken strips, then you'd be combining multiple different protein sources.
+If you had a breakfast of oatmeal with milk, scrambled eggs, and a few chicken strips, then you'd be combining multiple different protein sources.

 The same would be the case if you had a glass of soy milk to wash down a lunch of rice with beans and peas.